JPeer264/node-rename-css-selectors/docs/api/generateMapping.md

 - cssMapping `<String | Boolean>`: writes `renaming_map.json`.
 If it is a string, the string is the new file name.
 Default is `true`
 - cssMappingMin `<String | Boolean>`: writes `renaming_map_min.json`.
 If it is a string, the string is the new file name.
 Default is `false`
-- extended `<Boolean>`: instead of a string it writes an object with meta information.
-Default is `false`
 - json `<Boolean>`: writes a `json` instead of a `js`.
 Default is `true`
 - overwrite `<Boolean>`: if it should overwrite the existing mapping.
 Default is `false`
 - isSelectors `<Boolean>`: if it should write the selector type into the key (# | .).
 Default is `true`